vmstio/docs/content/infrastructure/translation.md

 | Elk               | :icon{name="twemoji:cross-mark"}          | :icon{name="twemoji:check-mark-button"}   | :icon{name="twemoji:cross-mark"}          |
 | Phanpy            | :icon{name="twemoji:cross-mark"}          | :icon{name="twemoji:cross-mark"}          | :icon{name="twemoji:check-mark-button"}   |

-:icon{name="twemoji:white-circle"} indicates an option that is not enabled.

 The main web interface API is also available to other client applications you may download to your devices, like Ivory, Mona, Tusky, etc.
 These clients may also offer additional translation services which are outside of our control, for example Ivory will fallback to Google Translate directly if our API is unavailable or an unsupported language is detected.